Six different neurons.

 Parsing these two trajectories could help future studies pinpoint signals that are Alzheimer’s specific and those that are just an effect of healthy aging, Habib says.
 “What we previously called ‘healthy’ probably included a combination of healthy and those who are already on a different path of aging,” which could have added noise to past analyses, she says.

-The new findings are at odds with those of a 2011 study that found damage to excitatory cells in the early stages of the disease.
-That may be because RNA sequencing cannot assess the post-translational modifications that signal that degradation, says Amy Arnsten, professor of neuroscience at Yale School of Medicine, who was not involved in the studies.
+Past work, including a 2011 study, found increased phosphorylated tau in excitatory cells in the early stages of the disease, says Amy Arnsten, professor of neuroscience at Yale School of Medicine, who was not involved in the studies.
+RNA sequencing cannot assess post-translational modifications, she adds.
 “I think these papers give the false impression that the excitatory cells aren’t already in an inflammatory state,” she says.

 Another shortcoming is the fact that the teams did not analyze sex differences in how the disease progresses, Benayoun adds.
 About two-thirds of Alzheimer’s patients are women, according to data from the Alzheimer’s Association.
 “We also know there are fundamental differences in the way females and males age,” Benayoun says.